Cazenovia Park Hockey Association

-The Cazenovia Park Youth Hockey Association is a youth hockey organization in South Buffalo, NY.
+The Cazenovia Park Youth Hockey Association is a youth hockey organization in South Buffalo, New York.
 Its teams are named the Cazenovia Chiefs.
 It offers youth hockey for players ages 4–18.
 It houses its own "house league" at the mite level, made up of 5 or 6 teams that exclusively play each other and are named after NHL teams (i.e. the Sabres, Blackhawks, etc.).
 A player is eligible for novice his or her first year at age 4.
 Mites is for ages 5–8, Squirts is for ages 9–10, Peewees for 11–12, Bantam for 13–14, and Midget for ages 15–18.
 Each level after mites offers MOHL team(s), which play in different rinks but are not considered "travel teams".
 Each level other than novice also offers travel teams on a "major, minor" system.

 Building

 The CPYHA is housed in Timothy J. Burvid Ice Rink in South Buffalo, New York.
 It was previously an outdoor rink, but the current building was constructed around the rink in the 1970s.
 In the past, the rink has hosted State Championships at various age levels, as well as the occasional appearance by a current Buffalo Sabres player to sign autographs and skate with fans.
 These appearances have included Steve Shields and Brian Holzinger, among others.
 In addition, Sabres alumni events have been held at the rink, as well as Sabres practices.
 The rink is open year-round, but closes every other year for a period in the summer for maintenance.